multiplemonomials/JavaJoystick/readme.md

-docs\license.txt     - The license agreement that this product is released under docs\html\index.html - API documentation com\centralnexus\input - The Java source code lib\                 - *.DLL and *.LIB files that are needed by the API win32\               - Windows implementation of the API Joystick.jar         - Java Joystick Driver interface JAR file runTest.bat          - A demo program for the Java Joystick Driver
+`docs\license.txt`       - The license agreement that this product is released under `docs\html\index.html`   - API documentation `com\centralnexus\input` - The Java source code
+`lib\`                   - *.DLL and *.LIB files that are needed by the API `native\`                - C++ native code to access joysticks, for Windows and Linux

 A special thanks goes out to Ed Burns for giving me useful feedback.

-The files that you need for a Windows binary distribution is lib\jjstick.dll and Joystick.jar.
+The files that you need to use this library in your project are in the releases section.
 You must of course agree to the license included in this distribution, which includes giving credit to the authors for the creation of this library.